pryorda/vmware_exporter/README.md

 ## Usage

-- install with `$ python setup.py install` (Installing from pip will install an old version.
+- Install with `$ python setup.py install` (Installing from pip will install an old version.
 This is likely something I wont persue)
 -- TODO: update pip `$ pip install vmware_exporter`
 - Create a `config.yml` file based on the configuration section.
 Some variables can be passed in as environment variables
 - Run `$ vmware_exporter -c /path/to/your/config`